ARCHITECTURAL REVIEW COMMITTEE (ARC)

 The Wind Meadows Corporation (WMC) Guidelines, Rules and Regulations require that any change (appearance or structural) of the exterior of your home or landscaping must have prior approval by the ARC and WMC Board of Directors.
 This applies to ALL residents in Wind Meadows (Single Family, Garden, Manor, Patio, Village and Prairie Meadow Homes).
 These changes include, but are not limited to, changing the color of your single family home or roof, satellite dishes, window replacements, deck or patio modifications, replacement or changes to landscaping and swing set/jungle gyms to name a few.
 If you have any questions, contact the WMC office.
 Failure to obtain permission for a project may result in the project removed and incur fines.

 An ARC Request for Change form is available online or contact the WMC Office.
-ARC meetings are held as needed and Board meetings are the fourth Tuesday of the month.
+ARC meetings are held as needed and Board meetings are the third Monday of the month.
 Requests are due 30 days prior to the Board meeting.
 After Board approval, it is the homeowner’s responsibility to obtain any necessary building permits, etc. required by the Village of Wind Point.

 The Wind Meadows Corporation (WMC) Guidelines Rules and Regulation require that ANY change (appearance or structural) of the exterior of your home or landscaping must have prior approval by the ARC and WMC Board of Directors.
 This applies to ALL residents in Wind Meadows.
 These changes include, but are not limited to, changing the color of you home, roof, satellite dishes, window replacement, deck or patio modifications, replacement or changes to landscaping and swing set/ jungle gyms.
 Submit all requests by using the ARC Request Form.
 No construction shall commence until approval of the committee is received.